 Work Solution 1.
-Operators working on Arqiva / MATS rooftops only but not in a position of a fall, will now need the minimum of Rooftop Access / Rooftop Worker and RF Awareness.
-Arqiva no longer accept the half day Rooftop Safety Awareness course as a level of competency.
+Operators working on MATS telecoms rooftops only but not in a position of a fall, will now need the minimum of Rooftop Worker - safety and Access and RF Awareness.

 The Rooftop Safety Awareness course provides the student with a non practical classroom based course.
 The worker would normally gain access to a roof through a door and have no potential of falling either through the roof , down ladders or over the edge of a roof.
 The course does not teach the student the use of harnesses or restraint systems, Climbing vertical ladders.
 The environment this worker may be working in would be one with correct height edge protection.
 This course is not an approved MATS / EUSR accreditation.

-The Rooftop Access / Worker course provides the student with the course content from the Awareness course in the morning then they are taught the correct techniques of Work restraint, Work Positioning and Fall Arrest systems of work.
+The Rooftop Worker - Safety and Access course provides the student with the course content from the Awareness course in the morning then they are taught the correct techniques of Work restraint, Work Positioning and Fall Arrest systems of work.
 This includes the use of harnesses.
 The envirnoment the Rooftop Access worker may be deployed to is a rooftop environment where there is a risk of falling either through a roof, down a ladder or over an unprotected edge.This course is an approved MATS / EUSR accreditation.

 All course fees are shown excluding VAT at 20%.
 The EUSR courses are inclusive of their Virtual ID Card, For a plastic charge EUSR charge another fee.
 All full days courses are inclusive of a buffet meal.